motus-nfa/Acti4/README.md

 ### Citation

-If you are using Acti4 in your research, please cite
+If you are using Acti4 in your research, you can use the following citation

 APA: